Skip to Content Accessibility Information

 4. When do employers receive their annual tax rates?

-In January, DUI sends each employer an Experience Rate Notice, which informs an employer of their UI tax rate for the new calendar year.
-For 2024, employers should expect to receive this notice in mid to late January.
+In January, each employer is sent an Experience Rate Notice, which informs an employer of their UI tax rate for the new calendar year.
+Notices are available in BEACON and sent through the employer’s preferred communication method.
+To access your rate notice in BEACON:

 Employers may access their annual rate notice in BEACON by: